elenajal/FORAS_scripts_meta-analysis/timeline visualisation/README.md

 )
 ```

-This produces a two-panel, two-column figure (reversed panel order), saved as `timeline_two_panels.png`.
+This produces a two-panel, two-column figure, saved as `timeline_two_panels.png`.